OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 When we say that a field is indexed it means that it is parsed by the configured Analyzer that is set on the index (Elasticsearch also allows to pass custom Analyzers on Queries too).

-Though, when a field is stored it can have different contexts wether it stores the original value or not.
+Though, when a field is stored it can have different contexts.

 As an example, Elasticsearch stores the original value passed in the "_source" fields of its index.
 All the automatically mapped fields are never stored in the index.
 They are indexed.